naman-balodiya/mediawiki-deployment-tw/README.md

 Terraform Output: <br>
 Output will give you the the classsic load balancer dns to access application

-Note: EC2/mediawiki_deployment.yml is the ansible configuration to configure and deploy mediawiki app
+Note: EC2/mediawiki_deployment.yml is the ansible configuration to configure and deploy mediawiki app, Terraform config code in EC2, Network(vpc), CLB Modules